Theatre Wallay To Arrange Performance On Feminism On March 11 - UrduPoint

 Theatre Wallay To Arrange Performance On Feminism On March 11

-Theatre Wallay, in collaboration with Friedrich Ebert Stiftung, would organize a theater performance 'Feminism Apna Apna' followed by an open discussion with the audience on feminism, its contradictions and ambiguities on March 11

-ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Mar, 2021 ) :Theatre Wallay, in collaboration with Friedrich Ebert Stiftung, would organize a theater performance 'Feminism Apna Apna' followed by an open discussion with the audience on feminism, its contradictions and ambiguities on March 11.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Mar, 2021 ) :Theatre Wallay, in collaboration with Friedrich Ebert Stiftung, would organize a theater performance 'Feminism Apna Apna' followed by an open discussion with the audience on feminism, its contradictions and ambiguities on March 11.

 The event is being organized with reference to the International Women's Day 2021,said a press release issued here.